Recodive/Discord-Module-Loader/README.md

 export default new DiscordGuild("<guildId>");
 ```

+You may export a function that returns the DiscordGuild instance.

 In the `DiscordGuild` class you only have the specify the guildId wherein the commands, events, and modules should work.